(Our logo is designed based on the cross section of the buckwheat kernel.)

 Let it boil in 4 cups boiling water add 2 cups of buckwheat, 1 tablespoon of butter, salt to taste.
 Boil until it gets thick, put it in the casserol and bake for 1 hour.

-(Mom Helen Fyk is an Ukrainean settler in a small village called Gerland, Manitoba and current population is said to be 21 villagers.
+Baba Helen Fyk is an offspring of Ukrainean settlers in a small village called Gerland, Manitoba and the population is said to be 21 in 2009.
 This area is called Parkland and it is one of the biggest Ukrainean community in Canada.
-Last year I visited this village to buy her sons' (Don & Ben) buckwheat which has very good quality and at that time I had an opportunity to have her Cabbage Roll with this Kasha inside.
-It is very tasty, so I would like to share her traditional recipe with you.)
+Every year I visit this village to buy her sons' (Don and Ben) buckwheat which has very good quality and at that time I had an opportunity to have her Cabbage Roll with this Kasha inside.
+It is very tasty, so I would like to share her traditional recipe with you.

 Return to Index page